Freshman 101: How To Buy Football Tickets

 - Set up your Ticketmaster account before the day you’re scheduled to buy tickets.

-- Log on to Ticketmaster before 7 a.m. on your designated day (freshmen buy tickets on Friday).
+- Log on to Ticketmaster by 6:45 a.m on your designated day (freshmen buy tickets on Friday).

-- Starting exactly at 7 a.m., buy a ticket as fast as your internet connection lets you.
+- Starting exactly at 7 a.m., wait until it’s your turn in the queue and buy your tickets as fast as your internet connection lets you.

 - On Saturday, August 31, head over to Beaver Stadium, swipe in with your Penn State ID and enjoy being a part of the best student section in college football.